 |1 dash||Turmeric, powder (dressing)|

 |2 cup||Lettuce, spring mix (mesclun) (optional)|

 For quick prep have quinoa ready ahead of time.
-To save time, purchase vacuum packed boiled beets.
+To save time, purchase vacuum-packed boiled beets, or canned.

 Store dressing in an airtight container in the fridge for up to 7 days.